Understand human motivation and interaction and discover how they apply to the real world.

 Shorten your path to your master's degree.

 Students who qualify may take up to 9 graduate credits, which apply to both the bachelor's degree in Psychology and the M.S. in Applied Psychology.
-Contact us for more information or learn more about our accelerated options.
+Learn more about our accelerated options.

 Studying psychology can open doors to an exciting, fascinating career, and this Bachelor of Arts program exposes you to the theories, methods and applied aspects of the field, offering you the practical skills training necessary to enter the job market or continue on to graduate studies.